WATT: Workplace Alternative Trades Training

 - Be provided with your basic tools and steel-toe boots required to start your career as an electrician.

-- Have access to additional supports as required, as well as breakfast and lunch on classroom days.
+- Have access to additional supports as required.

 - Have basic living expenses and transportation covered if travelling for training.

-- Be dispatched to a full-time paid work placement with an IBEW signatory electrical contractor.
+- Be eligible for dispatch to a full-time paid work placement with an IBEW signatory electrical contractor.

 - Be provided with ongoing mentorship and support.